 - 5. Remove any resin deposits from the valve stems.
 If required, carefully heat the resin deposits with a propane torch and then wipe the deposits away with a clean, soft cloth.
 This may have to be repeated several times. - 6.
 Make sure the valve stems are not overheated, scratched, scored, bent or worn.
 Replace each valve stem if it shows signs of this type of damage. - 7.
-Inspect the stem heads and components for damage.
+7. Inspect the stem rings or heads for damage.
 Replace as necessary.